johnsto/goserve/README.md

 ### Command-line configuration

 For cases where only one directory is being served, and there are no need for redirects or custom error handling, the command line is usually sufficient.
-For example, to serve the contents of `/var/www/` to the world over HTTPS, you might use:
+For example, to serve the contents of `/var/www/` to the world over HTTPS (and only HTTPS), you might use:

 ```
 goserve -http=false -https=true -https.cert=my.cert -https.key=my.key -https.addr="0.0.0.0:443" /var/www